staysail/nova-dvelop/D-Velop.novaextension/README.md

 and actually performing various build tasks besides just the top-level one (including for nested projects) is planned as well.

+## Bugs

+- Symbol renames won't work if the selection starts in columns 0 or 1, or is located on the first two lines of the file.
+This is a [defect][6] in Nova.
+  The appearance will be as though nothing has occurred when trying to rename the symbol.

+  To workaround this, try just clicking (not selecting) a position within the symbol, but in in columns 3 or higher, then rename (the command palette may be easier to use).

+- Symbol renames can mess up highlighting.
+Make a subsequent change to refresh the tree-sitter grammar's view of things.
+This appears to be a Nova defect.

+- _serve-d_ only supports renaming local symbols (including function parameters).
+  We hope someday this will improve, and when it does this extension should just automatically benefit.

 ---

 ## Attribution